-Purpose.
-A critical issue in assessing speech recognition involves understanding the factors that cause listeners to make errors.
+Purpose: A critical issue in assessing speech recognition involves understanding the factors that cause listeners to make errors.
 Models like the articulation index show that average error decreases logarithmically with increases in signal-to-noise ratio (SNR).
-We investigated whether (1) this log-linear relationship holds across consonants and for individual tokens, and (2) what accounts for differences in error rates at the across- and within-consonant levels.
+The authors investigated (a) whether this log-linear relationship holds across consonants and for individual tokens and (b) what accounts for differences in error rates at the across- and withinconsonant levels.

-Method.
-Normal-hearing listeners heard CV syllables (16 consonants and four vowels) spoken by 14 talkers, presented at six SNRs.
+Method: Listeners with normal hearing heard CV syllables (16 consonants and 4 vowels) spoken by 14 talkers, presented at 6 SNRs.
 Stimuli were presented randomly, and listeners indicated which syllable they heard.